tommyettinger/anim8-gdx/README.md

 palette, or almost any practical 250+ color palette, because with so many colors it's hard to go wrong.
 Creating a PaletteReducer without arguments, or calling `setDefaultPalette()` later, will set it to use HALTONIC.

-As of 0.3.3 (not yet released; available via JitPack), GIF supports using a different palette for each frame of an animation, analyzing colors separately for each frame.
+As of version 0.3.3, GIF supports using a different palette for each frame of an animation, analyzing colors separately for each frame.
 This supplements the previous behavior where a palette would analyze all frames of an animation and find a 255-color palette that approximates the whole set of all frames well-enough.
 PNG8 still uses the previous behavior, and you can use it with AnimatedGif by creating a PaletteReducer